 Cerne Abbas CE VC First School is a Church School supported by the Salisbury Diocese Board of Education.
 Christian principles of good behaviour inform the School’s expectation of the way in which staff and pupils interact.
 The whole school community – staff, children, parents and governors have chosen three Christian aspects of good living - friendship, trust and peace, and use them as prime guiding values for behaviour.
 These illuminate the Christian character of the school

 ‘Our vision is to be the best that we can be.’

-‘We are committed to nurturing every child allowing it to thrive in a safe and engaging environment based on our Christian values.
+‘We are committed to nurturing every child, allowing them to thrive in a safe and engaging environment based on our Christian values.
 We strive to develop happy and confident learners ready to face the changes of their next steps.’

 Maintaining good behaviour will be integral to the School vision and the Head Teacher supported by the Governing Body will ensure that Cerne Abbas CE VC School will apply the following principles:

 The school will be a happy place where children enjoy learning and are encouraged to be confident and industrious individuals celebrating the development of their traits and personalities.
 We are a Trauma Informed School and this will lead the management of all behaviours.